dehorsley/colette/paper.md

 iteration of the program, we have left them fixed at sensible values to simplify the user interface.

-Once a solution has been found, the list of the pairs is saved to a CSV file.
+Once a solution has been found, the list of pairings is saved to a CSV file.
-This can than be used to send emails to the participants, and in future rounds when determining the weights.
+This can than be used to send emails to the participants, and used in future rounds to determine weightings.

 # Acknowledgements